 To use the OneDrive from the Microsoft Graph, you need to first register your app and receive an Application ID to represent your application in API calls.

-For most applications, we recommend using the Microsoft Application Registration Portal.
+For most applications, we recommend using the Azure App registrations page.
 However, for some enterprise-class applications, your app may need features that are only available via the Azure Active Directory management portal.
 If you are unsure about which approach to use, see Deciding between Azure AD and Azure AD v2.0 endpoints.

 Register your app with Microsoft

 To connect with Microsoft Graph, you'll need a work/school account or a Microsoft account.